-Japan has reportedly struck a deal to buy the disputed Senkaku Islands, in the East China Sea, from their private owner.
+Japan has reached a deal to buy the disputed Senkaku Islands, in the East China Sea, from their private owner, the Kyodo News agency reported — citing "government sources."

 The islands, which are located south of the Okinawa Prefecture and are known as Diaoyu in Chinese, are controlled by Japan, but also claimed by China and Taiwan.